-PepsiCo's quarterly profit beats estimates
+PepsiCo's quarterly profit beats on higher pricing

-PepsiCo Inc (PEP.N) reported a better-than-expected quarterly profit on Tuesday, helped by higher pricing of its sodas and snack foods sold in North America and the sale of its minority stake in British bottler Britvic Plc (BVIC.L).
+PepsiCo Inc's (PEP.N) quarterly profit beat estimates as higher pricing of sodas and snack foods in North America paid off and as the company sold its minority stake in British bottler Britvic Plc (BVIC.L).

-Revenue in PepsiCo's North America beverage business, the company's biggest, rose 2 percent to $5.24 billion in the second quarter ended June 17.
-While volume sales were flat, net pricing was up 1 percent, the company said.
+PepsiCo said on Tuesday that sales in its North America beverage unit, the company's largest, rose 2 percent to $5.24 billion in the second quarter ended June 17.
+While volume sales were flat, net pricing was up 1 percent.

-Revenue from its Frito-Lay North America business rose 3 percent, helped by a 1 percent rise in volume and 3 percent rise in net pricing.

 PepsiCo and rival Coca-Cola Co (KO.N) have focused on selling smaller, higher-margin packs in developed markets while pulling back on promoting large discount packs as they look to cushion the impact of falling demand for fizzy drinks.

+Revenue from PepsiCo's Frito-Lay North America business rose 3 percent, helped by a 1 percent rise in volume and a 3 percent rise in net pricing.

-PepsiCo said in May it would sell its 4.5 percent stake in British bottler Britvic for an undisclosed amount.
+The company said in May it would sell its 4.5 percent stake in British bottler Britvic for an undisclosed amount.

 Net income attributable to PepsiCo rose to $2.11 billion, or $1.46 per share, from $2.01 billion, or $1.38 per share, a year earlier.